-Section 400 Homeownership Development Project Loan
+Section 400.
+Homeownership Development Project Loan

-In addition to the requirements of §200, to be eligible to apply for a Homeownership Development Project Loan, an Applicant shall have successfully developed a minimum of two similar projects within the last four years, and the Applicant shall have staff that will be committed to the proposed project that possess the knowledge, skills, and ability to perform the tasks required in a Homeownership Development Project.
-If the Applicant will use a portion of a Homeownership Development Project Loan to provide Mortgage Assistance to qualified First-Time Homebuyers, the Applicant or its Administrative Subcontractor shall also have successfully administered a homebuyer program for a minimum of two years within the four years immediately preceding the application.
+In addition to meeting the requirements of §200 of these guidelines, an Applicant shall have successfully developed a minimum of two similar Projects within the last four years, and the Applicant shall have staff that will be committed to the proposed Project that possess the knowledge, skills, and ability to perform the tasks required in a Homeownership Development Project.
+If the Applicant will use a portion of a Homeownership Development Project Loan to provide Mortgage Assistance to qualified First-Time Homebuyers, the Applicant or its Administrative Subcontractor shall also have successfully administered a homebuyer Program for a minimum of two years within the four years immediately preceding the application.